Monument Valley Photography Guide

 • Frame the road leading toward Monument Valley

-• Use a wide-angle lens (24-35mm)
+• Use a telephoto lens (70-200 mm)

 • Keep the yellow centerline in frame

-• Buttes should be visible in the distance
+• Buttes should be visible in the distance with the highway creating a visual 1/3 in the lower right of your frame.

 Best Time: Sunrise to mid-morning